FC Bern

-Fussballclub Bern (FC Bern) is a football team from Bern, the capital city of Switzerland, who currently play in the Gruppe 1, Bern/Jura canton of 2.
-Liga.
+Fussballclub Bern (FC Bern) is a football team from Bern, the capital city of Switzerland, who currently play in the Gruppe 1, in the Bern/Jura canton.

 In 1921, the club won the Och Cup (that was considered as the former Swiss Cup).
 The Och Cup ran only for two years.
 In 1925, in a single game, FC Bern won the cup against the other winner of the Och Cup.